 What happens when magnesium levels fall into the danger zone?
 Symptoms can include weakness, lethargy, loss of appetite, nausea, muscle cramps, irregular heart rhythms, depression, changes in personality, confusion and disorientation.
 If magnesium drops too low it can cause cardiac arrest.

-Magnesium is not only essential for good health, it has become a popular home remedy.
+Not only is magnesium essential for good health, it has become a popular home remedy.
 We recently received an intriguing letter from a reader who found it helped with back spasms.

 Here is just one of the many messages we have received along this line: